-Is the fact that my conveyancer in Christchurch is not identified on my mortgage company's conveyancing panel that there is a problem with the quality of his conveyancing?
+Is the fact that my solicitor in Christchurch is not identified on my bank's solicitor panel that there is a problem with the quality of her work?

 That would most likely be an incorrect assumption to make.
-There are plenty of plausible explanations.
-A recent report by the solicitors regulator revealed that over three quarters of law firms surveyed had been removed from at least one lender panel.
-The most common reasons for removal are: (1) low volume of transactions (2) the lawyer is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
-Should you be concerned you should simply call the Christchurch conveyancing firm and ask them why they are no longer on the approved list for your bank.
+There are all sorts of perfectly plausible explanations.
+Just recently a report by the solicitors regulator revealed that over three quarters of law firms surveyed had been removed from at least one lender panel.
+The top 5 reasons are as follows: (1) lack of transactions (2) the lawyer is a sole practitioner (3) as part of the HSBC panel reduction (4) regulatory contact by SRA (5) accidental removal.
+If you are concerned you should contact the Christchurch conveyancing practice and ask them why they are no longer on the approved list for your bank.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.